 While it’s clear what sort of benefits your clients get from maintenance and support, you stand to reap a ton of benefits by adding it to your service offering, too:

-The clients that understand the value of protecting their investment, and want help to maintain the website.
+The clients understand the value of protecting their investment and want help maintaining the website.

 Build your portfolio

 You put a lot of work into the websites you build and you should be proud to show them off.
 But when left in the hands of your clients, you run the risk of your portfolio quickly going down the drain.

 One of the awesome things about performing WordPress maintenance is that a lot of it can be automated, so you’re not really “performing” much at all.
 It becomes more about monitoring and support.

 What’s more, if you initially build security, speed and SEO automation into your websites, you’ll have even less work to do when maintenance plans kick in.
 And an awesome justification for raising your web design rates.

 Once you see how beneficial it is to build WordPress maintenance into your offering, you might not want to stop there.
 Your clients might not either.
 So, keep your ears peeled.
 If clients start asking for help with the same kinds of things (e.g. managing their hosting, handling their content marketing, running SEO audits, etc.), think about how you might add that to your offering.

 WordPress maintenance is beneficial to your clients and it does a lot of good for your business, too.
 But there are some things you need to be aware of before you jump in.